flatironinstitute/dendro-old/doc/for_developers.md

 Generally speaking the main branch should always correspond to the currently deployed frontend.
 However, deployment is triggered in a GitHub action whenever changes are made to package.json, which usually results from manually bumping the frontend version.
 This should be performed regularly as changes are made to the frontend.

-I followed this guide to set up the GitHub action: https://vercel.com/guides/how-can-i-use-github-actions-with-vercel
+I followed this guide with some modifications to set up the GitHub action: https://vercel.com/guides/how-can-i-use-github-actions-with-vercel

+A couple notes on creating the vercel_deploy.yaml.
+I found I needed to create the .vercel/project.json even though this step wasn't included in the guide.
+I had to trigger the build on vercel servers rather than building locally (as in the guide) in order to get the api to work.

 The repository secrets are: VERCEL_ORG_ID, VERCEL_PROJECT_ID, VERCEL_TOKEN